 A These are specific areas across the region where we abstract water to treat and use for drinking water.
-We abstract water from rivers, reservoirs and groundwater boreholes.
+We abstract water from surface rivers, reservoirs and groundwater drinking water catchments and boreholes.
 These are often at risk due to specific forms of diffuse pollution from farms.
 In particular groundwater sources are most vulnerable to nitrate pollution while surface waters are at most risk from pesticide pollution.